Hijabi Bridal

 The permissibility depends on use.
 Permanent nail glue makes removal difficult and could compromise wudu; adhesive tabs are the preferred option for a halal nail care routine.

-Are halal nails press on the same as regular press-on nails?
+Are halal press on nails on the same as regular press-on nails?

 The nails themselves are typically the same product.
 "Halal" refers to how you use them — specifically, removing them before wudu — rather than any special formulation.